juice-shop/pwning-juice-shop/part3/codebase.md

 }
 ```

-The only middleware deviating from above specification is `verify.js`.
+One particular middleware deviating from above approach is `verify.ts`.
 It contains no business functionality.
 Instead of one function it
 exposes several named functions on challenge verification for
 [Generated API endpoints](#generated-api-endpoints), for example: